 In March 2007, we acquired all the outstanding shares of VPN Dynamics and a minority investment of 49% in a related company, Securematics.
 VPN Dynamics offers specialized network security education using vendor-authorized courseware and lab settings through online, on-site and classroom training.
 Securematics provides products and services to a large number of global system integrators, service providers and value-added resellers.
 We acquired our interests in these related entities for an initial aggregate purchase price of \$25.4 million, including related acquisition costs.
-We have an option to acquire the remaining 51% interest held by the shareholders of Securematics at a purchase price of \$1.0 million, which has been recorded in accrued expenses in our consolidated balance sheet at June 30, 2007.
-The holders of the remaining 51% interests in Securematics also have the option to require us to purchase their interests for the same amount, after two years from the transaction date.
-The purchase agreement provides that we pay the sellers additional contingent consideration of up to \$5.0 million, if certain performance levels and milestones are achieved, over the two-year period following the date of acquisition (see Note 5 to our consolidated financial statements).
+We have an option to acquire the remaining 51% interest held by the shareholders of Securematics at a purchase price of \$1.0 million, and they also have the option to require us to purchase their interests for the same amount, after two years from the transaction date.
+The \$1.0 million purchase option has been recorded in accrued expenses in our consolidated balance sheet at September 29, 2007.
+In accordance with the purchase agreement, during the third quarter of 2007, we paid the sellers \$1.8 million in contingent consideration for the achievement of a milestone, which was an adjustment to the initial purchase price.
+The purchase agreement also provides that we pay the sellers additional contingent consideration of up to \$3.2 million, if certain performance levels are achieved, over the two-year period following the date of acquisition (see Note 5 to our consolidated financial statements).
 The initial purchase price was funded through our existing borrowing capacity and cash.